 Flexibility Virtual hosts must allow experimenters to implement both custom control-plane and data-plane functions, without compromising speed (i.e., forwarding performance).
 Most types of host virtualization support control-plane customization; a thornier issue is custom data plane operations, such as forwarding non-IP packets, which requires modifications to the network stack in the operating system.
 In full virtualization, this customization requires modifications to the guest OS.
-Container-based virtualization does not provide this flexibility because all virtual hosts share the same data structures in the kernel, but providing in-kernel data-plane customizability might ultimately be possible by partitioning kernel memory and data structures analogously to how similar systems have done this in hardware [10, 16].
+Container-based virtualization does not provide this flexibility because all virtual hosts share the same data structures in the kernel, but providing in-kernel dataplane customizability might ultimately be possible by partitioning kernel memory and data structures analogously to how similar systems have done this in hardware [12, 20].

 In addition to providing fast forwarding and flexibility, Trellis should scale: it should support a large number of networks running simultaneously.
-Previous work, as well as our experiments in Section 4, show that container-based virtualization scales better than other alternatives: specifically, given a fixed amount of physical resources, it can support more concurrent virtual hosts than full virtualization.
+Previous work shows that container-based virtualization scales better than other alternatives: specifically, given a fixed amount of physical resources, it can support more concurrent virtual hosts than full virtualization [18].
 This better scalability makes sense because in container-based virtualization only a subset of the operating system resources and functions are virtualized.